Xeinny07/Project-presentation/slides.md

 ---
 layout: default
-class: 'bg-blue-500 text-white
+class: 'bg-blue-500 text-sm'

 ---
-## 6. Business Opportunity
+## 7. Business Opportunity
-   - Scalable social impact model: With a web-based model, Edupeer can rapidly scale across regions with minimal cost per additional dtudent or tutor.
+   - Scalable social impact model: With a web-based model, Edupeer can rapidly scale across regions with minimal cost per additional student or tutor.
    - Government and NGO parterships: Our alignment with international goals for education reform and youth empowerment could open doors for funding, integration into school systems , and support for logistics and awareness.
    - Freemium Model: While we can ensure that basic access is free, optional premium content or certification-based       programs can be used to generate revenue.

 ---
 layout: default
-class: 'bg-blue-500 text-white'
+class: 'bg-blue-500 text-sm'

 ---

-### 7. Market
+## 8. Market
 Nigeria has over 13 million out-of-school children, with rural and underdeserved areas facing the biggest gaps in access to quality education.
 Edupeer addresses this by leveraging mobile technology and internet growth to provide scalable remote learning support.

 Target Users: